gearboxlabs/craigslist-search/README.md

   - [--newer-than=minutes]    - Show ones listed at least this recently
   - [--format=<html|plain>]   - Output format, plain for email, html for web

+./craigslist-for-sale.pl
+  - <--search 'whatever'>     - Search for something for sale
+  - Other options as above, except no sqft

+Want to send email results?
+Use the included make_mime_mail tool.

 ./make_mime_mail.pl <subject> <to> <from>
   - Send email to someone as a HTML mail.

+Example:
+* ./craigslist-for-sale.pl --search whatever | ./make_mime_mail.pl 'Your Search' youremail youremail

 Based on the car search code by http://jeremy.zawodny.com/blog/archives/001440.html